gtod/postgres-json/doc/user-guide.md

         (insert 'human human))))
 ```

-## Usage
+### Usage synposis

-You `ensure-backend`, you `ensure-model` on some models and then
+Call `ensure-backend` just once.
+Call `ensure-model` on some models
-you use the various [model interface](api.md#model-interface) functions
+and then use the various [model interface](api.md#model-interface)
-to put stuff in and get stuff out of the backend database.
+functions to insert/update/fetch your JSON documents.

 You can over-ride the default "one transaction per operation"
 behaviour by wrapping a body of model interface calls in a